-$\mathsf{BAM}\xspace$ classification $^7$ of ship earth station warnings or cautions, as specified in these performance standards.
+BAM classification of ship earth station warnings or cautions, as specified in these performance standards.

 Cause Alarm Warning Caution Category A Category B

 No contact with satellites Х Х

 (referred to in paragraph 2.2.2)

 Received distress Х Х

-communications (referred to in
+communications

-paragraph 3.6)
+(referred to in paragraph 3.6)

 Received urgency message Х Х

 (referred to in paragraph 3.6)

 Received safety message Х Х

 (referred to in paragraph 3.7.4.2)

-Paper low (referred to in Х Х
+Paper low Х Х

-paragraph 3.7.5.5)
+(referred to in paragraph 3.7.5.5)

-Loss of position (referred to in Х Х
+Loss of position Х Х

-paragraph 3.8.2.2)
+(referred to in paragraph 3.8.2.2)

 Manual position older than 4h Х Х

 (referred to in paragraph 3.8.2.4)

-As referred to in resolution MSC.302(87)
+&lt;sup>7 As referred to in resolution MSC.302(87).

-Procedure for amending the Interim Iridium Global Satellite EGC SafetyCast Service Manual
+Procedure for amending the Interim Iridium SafetyCast service manual

-1 Proposals for amendment or enhancement of the Interim Iridium Global Satellite EGC SafetyCast\Service Manual should be submitted to the IMO Maritime Safety Committee through the Sub-Committee on Navigation, Communications and Search and Rescue (NCSR).
+1 Proposals for amendment or enhancement of the Interim Iridium SafetyCast service manual should be submitted to the Maritime Safety Committee through the Sub-Committee on Navigation, Communications and Search and Rescue (NCSR).

-2 Amendments to this Manual should normally be approved at intervals of approximately two years or at such longer periods as determined by the Maritime Safety Committee at the time of adoption.
-Amendments approved by the Maritime Safety Committee will be notified to all concerned and will come into force on 1 January of the following year.
+2 Amendments to this Manual should be approved at intervals as determined by the Maritime Safety Committee at the time of adoption.
+Amendments approved by the Maritime Safety Committee will be notified to all concerned, will provide at least 12 months notification and will come into force on 1 January of the following year.

-3 The agreement of the International Hydrographic Organization, the World Meteorological Organization, the International Mobile Satellite Organization, and the active participation of other bodies should be sought, according to the nature of the proposed amendments.
+3 The agreement of the International Hydrographic Organization, the World Meteorological Organization, the International Mobile Satellite Organization and the active participation of other bodies should be sought, according to the nature of the proposed amendments.